Idntify/flutter-sdk/README.md

 # idntify_widget

-A flutter plugin to use the implementation of the [IDntify](idntify.io) service.
+A flutter plugin using the implementation of the [IDntify](idntify.io) service.

 ## Installation